T0PZZ/parking_sensor/README.md

 4) Button 4 enables buzzer with first press and disables with second .
 5) Buzzer is silent when distance to obstacle is <b>greater than 100 cm.</b>
 6) Buzzer is  buzzing with 500ms interval when distance to obstacle is <b>between 100 and 50 cm.</b>
-7) Buzzer is constantly buzzing when distance to obstacle is </b>lesser than 50 cm.</b>
+7) Buzzer is constantly buzzing when distance to obstacle is <b>lesser than 50 cm.</b>
 8) Oled screen is displaying string <b>"Distance:       [cm]"</b> with int (distance).

 ### Component list: